Why did you name it Scorpio?

 How do you get 36 tracks from 32 channels?

-All 32 channels have isolated tracks, plus four mix buses (L, R, B1, B2) results in up to 36 available recorded tracks.
+All 32 channels have isolated tracks, plus four mix buses (L, R, B1, B2), resulting in up to 36 available recorded tracks.

 How many tracks can I record at the various sampling rates?